anytizer/ocunit/README.md

 # Contribution

-If you have a specific idea on how OCUnit (Test scripts for OpenCart based on PHPUnit) should function, fork the project and submit your test cases.
+If you have a specific idea on how OCUnit (Test scripts for OpenCart based on PHPUnit) should function, fork the project and open pull request for your new test cases.
 Or, mention your issue to __@anytizer__.

-In general, these test scripts are merchant oriented, rather than testing the OpenCart itself.

 # Made with